wasmerio/wasmer.io/_posts/announcing-wcgi.md

 ## Creating a WCGI Application in PHP

+PHP-CGI was first introduced by Rafael Fernández López.
-Using a version of `php-cgi` compiled to WebAssembly, Wasmer can now run PHP websites using WCGI.
+Thanks to his original version of `php-cgi` compiled to WebAssembly & WASI, Wasmer can now run PHP websites using WCGI.

 First, create a new repository and copy [php-cgi.wasm](https://github.com/wasmerio/wcgi-php-template/raw/main/php-cgi.wasm)